 For large teams or Enterprise-scale installations of SonarQube, additional hardware is required.
-At the Enterprise level, monitoring your SonarQube instance/instance-administration/java-process-memory is essential and should guide further hardware upgrades as your instance grows.
+At the Enterprise level, monitoring your SonarQube instance is essential and should guide further hardware upgrades as your instance grows.
 A starting configuration should include at least:

 - 8 cores, to allow the main SonarQube platform to run with multiple Compute Engine workers

 - 16GB of RAM For additional requirements and recommendations relating to database and ElasticSearch, see Hardware Recommendations.

 SonarQube scanners require version 8 or 11 of the JVM and the SonarQube server requires version 11.
 Versions beyond Java 11 are not officially supported.